muaz208/Sorting-Program/README.md

 void sort_words(char **words, int size); - This function sorts the words in the array of strings in alphabetical order using the sorting algorithm known as “insertion sort”.

-void sort_words(char **words, int size); - This function sorts the words in the array of strings in alphabetical order using the sorting algorithm known as “bubble sort”
+void sort2_words(char **words, int size); - This function sorts the words in the array of strings in alphabetical order using the sorting algorithm known as “bubble sort”